-This test is meant to ensure that the echo canceller converges rapidly for all combinations of input signal levels, echo paths, and certain echo path changes, and that the returned echo level is sufficiently low.
-This test is also meant to ensure that the steady state cancellation (A{CANC}) is sufficient to produce a residual echo level which is sufficiently low to permit the use of non-linear processing without undue reliance on it.
-In general, given that all other variables are equal, a higher value of ERLE or lower values of L{RES} will allow for less dependence on the NLP functionality.
+This test is meant to ensure that the echo canceller converges rapidly for all combinations of input signal levels, echo paths, and certain echo path changes (but not including continuously varying echo paths), and that the returned echo level is sufficiently low.
+This test is also meant to ensure that the steady state cancellation ( $A{\rm CANC}$ ) is sufficient to produce a residual echo level which is sufficiently low to permit the use of non-linear processing without undue reliance on it.
+In general, given that all other variables are equal, a higher value of ERLE or lower values of $L{\rm RES}$ will allow for less dependence on the NLP functionality.